Cocktail Slippers

-Cocktail Slippers is a five-piece, all-female rock band from Oslo, Norway.
-Current band members are: Hope (vocals), Rocket Queen (guitar), Vega (guitar), SMASH (drums) and Sugar (bass).
-Cocktail Slippers was formed in 2001 and has released five studio albums.
-They are known for their entertaining live rock ′n' roll performances and have played alongside artists such as Nancy Sinatra, Crowded House, Elvis Costello and The Strokes.
+Cocktail Slippers is a five-piece, all-female, garage rock/ power pop band from Oslo, Norway.

+Cocktail Slippers was formed in 2001 and has since released five studio albums.
+They are known for their energetic live performances and have played alongside artists such as Nancy Sinatra, Crowded House, Elvis Costello and The Strokes.
 The band is continuously touring Europe and the US.

-The band's main musical influences are Blondie, The Shangri-Las, Joan Jett, Foo Fighters, The Ramones, The Go-Go's and The Beach Boys.
+The band's main musical influences are 70's rock, like Black Sabbath and Led Zeppelin, as well as 90's Scandinavian rock.